18F/handbook/_pages/policies/travel/travel-guide-5-reimbursement.md

 * Airfare is already on the **Expenses & Receipts** Tab under the **Expense List** The blue icon under **Source** means that it was paid for via Concur.
 No further action is needed.

-* **For example**: This example trip was taken between 9/16 and 9/18.
-M&IE is $71 per day in DC in September, and is 75% of $71 ($53.25) on the first and last days of a trip. **We see that the three days of M&IE has been added automatically.** Nothing else to do here.

 #### Meals and Incidental Expenses

 * **The allowance for Meals and Incidental Expenses (M&IE) is a flat rate given to a traveler regardless of what they actually spent.** No receipts or justification is needed to receive M&IE.

-* If you need to cut out meals and incidental expenses for some days (for example, a weekend of personal time spent in DC), the [Airfare and Rail](#airfare-or-rail) section.
+* **For example**: Consider a trip taken between 9/16 and 9/18.
+M&IE is $69 per day in DC, and is 75% of $69 ($51.75) on the first and last days of a trip. **We see that the three days of M&IE has been added automatically.** Nothing else to do here.

+#### Extra days at personal expense

+If you were authorized to extend your trip at your own expense and need to delete M&IE, there are some special instructions that you should follow:

+1. Edit your first *full* day of travel at your own expense by clicking on the pencil icon.

+2. Click on the **View Per Diem Conditions**.
+You should see a menu expand below.

+3. Choose **M&IE Override**, then **Override by amount**, and **0**.

+4. Check **On leave**.
+Use **Other leave**, **9 hours**.

+5. If you are requesting leave for multiple days, return to the top and enter in the last *full* day you are traveling at personal expense.

+5. Save.
+Your M&IE should show as zero for the day.
+If it didn't work, just go ahead an add in a comment about the days you would like to zero out in the comments field, and the travel team will take that into account when they review your voucher for approval.

+#### Hotels
+* Now, we will need to address the question of hotels.
+Hotels are usually added automatically whether booked in Concur or not.
+They are usually assumed to be at the government maximum rate unless otherwise specified.

+* In your **Expense List**, you will see your reservation, but without tax.

+1. Click **Add Expense** to add the _Lodging Tax_.

+2. Add the following **Expense Details**:
+* **Create Expenses Through:** Enter the last night you were checked into the hotel, and each night’s lodging tax will be copied through.

+* **Expense Date:** The night that you checked in.

+* **Expense Description:** Lodging Tax

+* **Cost:** Tax per night (tax can also be reported as a lump sum, though lodging itself must be broken out per night)

+* **Payment Method:**

+    * **Did you pay on your personal credit/debit card or in cash?** Select **CASH**.

+    * **Did you pay it on your travel card?** Select **IBA**.
+If you don’t see IBA, please go back to Pre-Step C and ensure that you have entered your travel card into Concur.

+3. Click **Save**

+4. At the bottom of the screen, in the receipts menu, click **Attach Receipt Images** to add a new receipt.

+5. When the upload menu pops up, click **Choose File**.
+Upload only one receipt at a time or Concur will get upset.

+6. Click **Attach** at the bottom of the pop-up.

+7. Click **Done** once the file has uploaded successfully.
+There is (surprisingly) no need to associate an expense with any given receipt.

+8. Repeat the upload process for each individual receipt.

 #### Local Transportation
 This is also a general description of how to add an expense.